Chronic InsomniaMonday, December 07, 2009

 Some medical conditions and medicines can also lead to chronic insomnia, so it is important to let your doctor know if you have other conditions.
 Talk to your doctor about behavior therapy versus medications for insomnia.

 Keep in mind that we need less sleep as we age.
 Some people need only five or six hours of sleep a night, but most people do better with seven or eight hours.
-Sleep usually occurs in three-hour cycles, so it is important to get at least three uninterrupted hours of sleep.

 For North Mississippi Medical Center, Im Dr. Edward Hill.